dgulotta/mh_answers/README.md

 Answers to training puzzles are classified as "Training".
 Both untrained and trained answers are included and classified as "Puzzle".
 * 2005 - In one round, the puzzle answers were physical objects.
-These answers are not included, but the metapuzzle is included.
+These answers are not included, but the metapuzzle answer is included.
 * 2006 - The ante puzzles are classified as "Ante".
 * 2012 - Some cluephrases (which were not puzzle answers) are included;
 these are classified as "Clue".
 * 2014 - The mid-hunt runaround puzzles are classified as "Runaround".
+* 2020 - The tiger answers are not included in `mystery2020.txt` since they could not be called in; however, they are included in `metapuzzles.yml`.

 The file `metapuzzles.yml` contains a list of metapuzzles from 2000-present and the answers that feed them.
 The `tag` field refers